EMVrace/EMVrace.github.io/README.md

 <details>
 <summary>What cards are affected by these attacks?</summary>
-<p>We have successfully bypassed the PIN for Visa Credit, Visa Debit, Visa Electron, V Pay, Mastercard credit, and Maestro debit cards.
+<p>We have successfully bypassed the PIN for Visa Credit, Visa Debit, Visa Electron, V Pay, Mastercard Credit, and Maestro cards.
 Further EMV cards may be affected but we have no proof of this in the wild.</p>
 </details>

 <details>